 It is important to drain your hot water tank in order to flush out sediment build up.
 Depending on your specific tank, and if you are mechanically inclined, you could attempt to drain your hot water tank yourself.
 Learn more about how to flush sediment in hot water heater tank.

-In some cases this task might be a little complicated for a do-it-yourselfer and it is advised to contact the pros at Capital Plumbing and Heating.
+In some cases, this task might be a little complicated for a do-it-yourselfer and it is advised to contact the professional plumbers.
 You should also be aware that the water coming out of the water heater could be hot enough to possibly scald or burn you.
 If you are unsure, always call professional plumbers to assist with your hot water heater service, repairs and installation.